FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-08-17-using-useclass-usefactory-usevalue-useexisting-with-treeshakable-providers-in-angular.md

 }
 ```

 will create two instances of your `ServiceB` class which might not be what you want.
 And this is where `useExisting` comes into play.
 Using that you can refer to an already existing service and so act as an alias.
-Keep in mind that this time your class has to be an Angular service with a decorator and not just a plain class like in the examples above.
+Keep in mind that this time your class has to be an Angular service with a decorator and not a plain class like in the examples above.
 Lets use it and get our service names in again.

 ```javascript
 @Injectable({